Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Finding the eigenvalues of with Mathematica

-As the reader may have remarked, the previous \textit{Mathematica} - calculations (although very interesting) did not provide us with any additional information.
-Taking into account that the polyhedra studied in this paper were rather small (none of them exceeded $10$ vertices) and predictable, most of the computations could have been replaced by a straightforward application of a certain theorem and we were not able to develop the powerful formalism involving $M_T$ to its full potential.
-This could of course be achieved by writing a better program that allows to test millions of more complicated examples.
-Maybe such an expanded and more sophisticated search would lead towards the almighty one that might disprove the conjecture. \\ \\ We hope that this note will be considered helpful then. \\\\ \textbf{Acknowledgments}\\ This paper is the result of an independent research project conducted under the Experimental Mathematics Lab during the winter semester of $2021$ at the University of Luxembourg \url{https://math.uni.lu/eml/}. \\ I want to express my gratitude towards my supervisor Jean-Marc Schlenker for guiding me through the realm of polyhedral geometry and Nina Morishige for many thought-provoking discussions.
+Since this particular polyhedron is convex, it is true that we could have just applied Cauchy's theorem to conclude the same, and that without having to do any calculations.
+However, the purpose of this example was to give a simple outline of the method, nothing more and nothing less. \\ \\ \textbf{Acknowledgments}\\ This paper is the result of an independent research project conducted under the Experimental Mathematics Lab during the winter semester of $2021$ at the University of Luxembourg \url{https://math.uni.lu/eml/}. \\ I want to express my gratitude towards my supervisor Jean-Marc Schlenker for guiding me through the realm of polyhedral geometry and Nina Morishige for many thought-provoking discussions.